 - Natural Resources/Environment: carbon sequestration, biodiversity, habitat enhancement, hedgerows, riparian buffers, soil stabilization, wildlife

 - Pest Management: allelopathy, biological control, botanical pesticides, competition, cultural control, disease vectors, field monitoring/scouting, flame, integrated pest management, mating disruption, mulches - living, mulching - vegetative, row covers (for pests), sanitation, smother crops, traps, weather monitoring

 - Soil Management: earthworms, green manures, nutrient mineralization, organic matter, soil analysis, soil chemistry, soil microbiology, soil quality/health

 - Sustainable Communities: employment opportunities

-Measures for the farm site trials will include random sampling in the five field areas for fruit capsicum and antioxidant level testing, pod fresh weight (green) and pod dry weight (red), and pod counts per plant on 50-100 plants per field area.
-Disease prevalence, maturity dates, and vigor will also be recorded.
-Fertilizer treatments if any will be recorded for the season before and during the trials that each individual producer adds independently in their respective field areas.
+Year 1 and 2: Measures for the farm site trials will include random sampling in the five field areas for fruit capsicum and antioxidant level testing, pod fresh weight (green) and pod dry weight (red) and pod counts per plant on 50-100 plants per field area.
+Disease prevalence, maturity dates and overall vigor will also be recorded.
+Fertilizer treatments that each individual producer adds independently in their respective field areas, if any, will be recorded for the season before and during the trials.
 No suggestions will be made unless the producers request general information for cover crops or organic fertilizers before the trials begin.
 Any applied fertilizer treatments or other beneficial soil additives (Cover crops, Nitrogen, Phosphorus, Potassium, minor nutrients, humates, rhizobacteria or fungi) will be documented for each field area.
 These data would be collected for two seasons.
 Soil will be analyzed for baseline nutrient levels before the study begins.